 Municipal Sewer Service

-Just 30% of existing Colwood households are currently hooked up to sewer service.
-These property owners pay a sewer user fee to help keep the almost 40,000 m of pipes and infrastructure. including 8 lift stations in safe working order.
+Colwood properties currently hooked up to sewer service are charged a sewer user fee to help keep the almost 40,000 m of pipes and infrastructure. including 8 lift stations in safe working order.
 The City’s system also services commercial properties including, Royal Roads University, DND lands, two golf courses, schools, and the Juan de Fuca Recreation Centre.

 Please protect our sewer systems.
 The only items that should be flushed are human waste and toilet paper.
 Wipes and other personal care items can damage sewers, which can mean expensive repairs for you and other taxpayers.
 Read more: Sewer Savvy - What NOT to flush